goniti/TodolistReactBootstrap/README.md

 echo "Good to go :tada:"
 ```
+In the time since it created [TypeScript support](https://facebook.github.io/create-react-app/docs/adding-typescript) is now a default feature of [Create React App](https://facebook.github.io/create-react-app/).

 If you'd like to know more about how to effectively do React with TypeScript, we recommend looking at the following: